Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems: Datasets

 The dynamics between these causal factors resembles the standard game dynamics of Pinball, which results in the instantaneous causal graph in \cref{fig:appendix_pinball_graph}.
 The ball can collide with the paddles, borders, and bumpers.
 When it collides with the borders, it is simply reflected, and we reduce its velocity by 10\% (\ie{} multiply by 0.9).
 Under collisions with the paddles, we distinguish between a collision where the paddle has been static or moving backwards, versus a collision where the paddle was moving.
 When the paddle was static, we use the same collision dynamics as the borders, except that we reduce its $y$-velocity by 70\% to reduce oscillations around the paddle position.
 When the paddle was moving, we instead set the $y$-velocity of the ball to the $y$-velocity of the paddle.
 Finally, when the ball collides with a bumper, it activates the bumper's light and reflects from it, similar to the borders.
 When a bumper's light is turned on, we increase the score by one, but include a 5\% chance that the score is not increased to introduce some stochastic elements and faulty components in the game.
 Next to the collisions, the ball is influenced by a gravity towards the bottom, adding a constant every time step to its $y$-velocity, and friction that reduces its velocity by 2\% after each time step.

 In terms of interventions, we sample the interventions on the five elements independently, but with a chance that would correspond more closely to the game dynamics.
 Specifically, we intervene on the paddles in 20\% of the frames, 10\% on the ball, and 5\% each the score and bumpers.
 An intervention of the paddle represents it moving forwards, from its previous position, to a randomly sampled position between the middle and maximum paddle position.
 Its velocity is set to the difference between the previous position and new position.
 Since these interventions are usually elements of the standard Pinball game play, we sample them rather often with 20\%.
-An intervention on the ball represents moving it to a position between the two paddles and the bumpers, with a small velocity sampled randomly.
-In real-life, this would correspond to a player picking up the ball and placing it in a new position.
-An intervention on the bumpers is that we randomly set the bumper lights either to 0 or 1 with a 50\% chance.
+An intervention on the ball represents stopping it at the position it is, and give it slightly random velocity towards the bottom.
+In real-life, this would correspond to a player interfering with the ball by stopping it with their hand.
+To prevent instantaneous effects from the paddles, we move the ball slightly up if it is in reach of the paddles.
+An intervention on the bumpers is that we randomly activate a bumper with a 25\% chance, while leaving others untouched and maintaining their original dynamics.
 Finally, an intervention on the score resets it to a random value between 0 and 4.

 To render the images, we use matplotlib \cite{hunter2007matplotlib} and a resolution of $64\times 64$ pixels.
 The images are generated by having a single sequence of 150k images.